Muslims are blessed with Ramadan: a month filled with spiritual opportunities to seek mercy, forgiveness, and emancipation from hellfire.

 “O you who have believed, decreed upon you is fasting as it was decreed upon those before you that you may become righteous” [Quran, Surah Al-Baqarah, 2:183].

-To be considered amongst the most pious Muslims is the most merciful gift that Allah SWT can give His servants.
+Being considered amongst the most pious Muslims is the most merciful gift that Allah SWT can give His servants.
 A title easily achieved by making full use of Ramadan’s first 10 days.

 As a matter of fact, mercy manifests itself through our humanity in many ways, and all of this can be achieved by cultivating a Ramadan filled with implementing mercy in our daily lives.